ToseebNadaf/SocialSync/README.md

-# SocialSync
+# SocialSync - Microservice Social Media Backend Application

 **SocialSync** is a modern, scalable social media application built using a microservices architecture.
 It provides a seamless experience for users to connect, share, and interact.
 The application is designed with modularity and scalability in mind, leveraging technologies like Redis, RabbitMQ, Docker, Node.js, and Express.js.

 ## Features
-- **Microservices Architecture:** Modular and scalable design for easy maintenance and scaling
+- **Microservices Architecture:** Modular and scalable design for easy maintenance and scaling.
 - **API Gateway:** Centralized entry point for all client requests.
 - **User Authentication:** Secure identity management with JWT-based authentication.
 - **Post Management:** Create, update, delete, and retrieve posts.